caseif/Mossy/README.md

 # Mossy

 An assembler for the 6502, written in Java.
-This project aims for feature parity with x816.
+This project aims for compatibility with x816.

 ### How to Use